francois-vincent/dbLoader/README.md

 This allows to speed up injection process by a factor 5 to 7, especially when the data set to inject is huge.

-A non-regression test scenario is provided in file test/testLoader.py.
-This file is all-inclusive and only requires the schema of the database.

 ## Dependencies

 You will have to install SQLAlchemy plus any Python wrapper to your favorite databases adapter (psycopg2